ArcanePython/arcanepython.github.io/Tutorial3 - Modify SimpleScenery/readme.md

    <img src="43d_OpenBlenderFancyFillinXMLNameOptions.JPG">

-  Now click Save.
-Put your result files into a new subdirectory PackageSources\Modellib\FancyShape2L in the MSFS project.
+  Now click <b>Export to GLB 2.0 for MSFS</b>.
+Put the three result files into a new subdirectory PackageSources\Modellib\FancyShape2L in the MSFS project.
-  When you now go back to MSFS, close the project, reopen the project and follow above procedure you will find FancyShape2L in the objects box and you'll be able to place it !

   <img src="44_MySceneryProjectAddedModelLib.JPG">

+  When you now go back to MSFS, close and Open the project and follow above procedure again, you will find FancyShape2L in the objects box and you'll be able to place it !

+ <br><br>
   <b>How to export to Community</b><br><br>

-  When you want to re-use your scenery every time MSFS is loaded, you'll use the <b>Export</b> option, which<br>
+  When you want to re-use your scenery every time MSFS is loaded, you can use the Project Editor <b>Export</b> option, which<br>
-  will create a ready ZIP-file for Community.<br>
+  will create a ready made ZIP-file for Community in \Packages folder in your project.<br>

   </body></html>